-We’re pleased to bring this issue of the Statistics and Data Science Newsletter and hope that it brightens your day.
+We send our greetings from Amherst where we are just finishing the academic year.
+We’re pleased to bring this issue of the Statistics and Data Science Newsletter.
 As always, we look forward to sharing your updates.
 Please don’t hesitate to be in touch.
-In any case, we hope that you and yours are keeping well and safe.
+In any case, we hope that you and yours are well.

 Our students and alumni have again received a number of awards for their academic and co-curricular efforts.
 Congrats to the following honorees: